 Earlier in 2018, Lisa, gearing up for the release of her book, launched and leads a unique Facebook community of more than 150 like-minded artists and souls also creating to heal called "Lights in the Darkness: Artists, Authors, Musicians Creating to Heal."
 Lisa is collaborating with more than 50 other artists, musicians and authors and will share her and their stories and art focused on the art of healing, during her live/streaming multimedia “Creating to Heal” event in December, including a live performance on December 16th at Dragon Theatre in Redwood City, California and an online showcase of video interviews.
 Lisa says, “My story is persevering through this darkness called dermatomyositis through the creative process.
 Music and art are my lifelines and I cannot stop creating.
 But creating and expressing, donning my ‘Aoede’ artist hat, doesn’t go far enough.
 I’ve discovered a yearning to be part of something bigger than myself, and that helping ourselves and others heal who may be battling something similar requires us to be vulnerable and takes the support of amazing people, all of whom have something powerful to contribute and inspiring, life changing stories that need to be heard.”

-To learn more about "A Light in the Darkness
+To learn more about "A Light in the Darkness" book visit:

 For more information on Lisa Sniderman and Aoede visit: